Mthepro10/MSV1/README.md

 <img width="322" height="603" alt="image" src="https://github.com/user-attachments/assets/d90234e7-36c4-45c0-92f8-e5272d138fde" />

 # PLEASE
-If you ever want to copy this prject I would relly appreciate if you put even in a tiny corner my name __Msking__.
+If you ever want to copy this project I would really appreciate if you put (even in a tiny corner) my name :  __Msking__.
 Thank you for your understanding:)